ALPSCore/CT-HYB/README.md

 ### Eigen3
 Head-file libraries for linear algebra.

+If you want to use our solver from TRIQS applications, please refer to [TRIQS-compatible Python interface](https://github.com/shinaoka/triqs_interface).

 ## Manual source installation
 The solver depends on ALPSCore libraries and some Boost libraries (timer, chrono, system).
 These libraries must be preinstalled.
 Note that the Boost timer, chrono, system libraries are not header-file-only libraries and must be compiled.
+If you want to install the TRIQS-compatible Python interface, please follow the procedure described [in another website](https://github.com/shinaoka/triqs_interface).

 The CT-HYB package can be obtained by following methods:
 * Clone Git repository at Github